Please RE-FRESH your computer for current updates to information!

 - Apply to Rio Hondo College to obtain Student Identification Number (ID).
 (NOTE: Applying online to Rio Hondo College serves as admission to the college, not as admission to the Nursing Programs.)

 - Submit Official Transcripts to Admissions and Records.
 All transcripts must be sent directly to Admissions and will ONLY be accepted when sent by colleges or educational institutions.
 (Contact Admission & Records to ensure receipt of your transcripts: 562-908-3415).
 Rio Hondo College Admissions and Records address:

 3600 Workman Mill Road

 - Transcripts from another country must be evaluated from a NACES approved agency and sent directed to Admissions and Records by the company.
 Click here for a list of Foreign Transcript Evaluation Agencies

 - Complete ATI TEAS (current version) with passing score of 62 % or higher.
 Official copy of ATI TEAS score must be sent to Rio Hondo College from the ATI test site by the deadline date.

-- Submit Nursing Application to the Health Science and Nursing Division (S207), along with required documentation from the nursing checklist.
+- Mail Nursing Application to the Health Science and Nursing Division (S207), along with required documentation from the nursing checklist.
 (Applicants who submit incomplete applications or who are missing any required documents, will be automatically ineligible.)
 Click here for LVN-30 Unit Option RN Nursing Program application.

 SELECTION is based on the Multi-criteria points system from the Community College Chancellor’s Office in the following areas: